View Other Content

 1904 - Outside-right Cyril Oxley was born in Worksop.
 He signed from Chesterfield for £2,000 in October 1925 and bagged six goals in 34 games before moving to Southend United in September 1928.

 1997 – Midfielder Matty Virtue was born in Epsom.
-He is currently on loan at Notts County.
+He was Under-23’s skipper, moving on to Blackpool last January.

 2010 – Yossi Benayoun played his 134th and final reds game prior to joining the visitors as we meekly surrendered 2-0 to Chelsea at Anfield, thus helping to ensure they won the League title ahead of Manchester United and that we could not qualify for the following season’s Champions League.
 Didier Drogba pounced on a stray Steven Gerrard back-pass to open the scoring with one of his eleven goals past us, with Frank Lampard also on target with last of his eight.
 Daniel Ayala also made his final senior appearance, his fifth.